Tottenham must be bold in transfer market - Harry Redknapp

 "The league is changing and a top-four position is very difficult to achieve."

 Spurs, who are one point behind third-placed Arsenal, will be guaranteed a place in Europe's premier cup competition if they overhaul the Gunners.

 A fourth-placed finish will only be enough if Chelsea lose their Champions League final to Bayern Munich - and they could yet finish outside the top four if they fail to win and Newcastle pick up three points.

 Redknapp, the 65-year-old former Bournemouth, West Ham, Portsmouth and Southampton boss, has spent much of the season in the headlines.

-He was cleared of tax evasion in February and then heavily tipped to get the England job, a time during which Spurs' form dipped and they almost fell out of the Champions League running.
+He was and then heavily tipped to get the England job, a time during which Spurs' form dipped and they almost fell out of the Champions League running.